 From a medical and health perspective, we have for generations been indoctrinated and programmed into believing fearfully in the weak, fragile human body, and ultimately, we are terrified of our mortality.
 We’re not only health conscious, but we’re health paranoid.
 We’re the most medicated generation in history, so it’s not too hard of a sell to get most everyone on board with an allegedly new, dastardly, deadly threat.

 From a psychological perspective, it seems evident that some level of mass psychosis has been bubbling and stewing just below the collective surface.
 Inevitably, it could no longer be ignored, unapologetically bursting onto the scene, shattering and transmuting our common sensing, subsuming our capacity for reason and logic, expressing itself instead as widespread, paranoia and animalistic hysteria.

 Have we succumbed to this slow-burn to madness because of some unmet philosophical, spiritual, psychological or long-term emotional need?
-Is non-stop, repetitive programming and triggering mass media really so effective at influencing and controlling our fundamental beliefs and behaviors?
+Is non-stop, repetitive, mind control programming, and triggering mass media really so effective at influencing and controlling our fundamental beliefs and behaviors?